badrap/docs.badrap.io/docs/privacy-company.md

 ## Duration of processing

-Analytic services we use for the visitor information retain data for up to 26 months.
 Email addresses submitted by the users are retained until the user unsubscribes.
-If a subscriber requests a permanent opt-out from any future marketing then opt-out address is retained until the person in question requests to be removed from the opt-out list.
+If a subscriber requests a permanent opt-out from any future marketing, then that opt-out address is retained until the person in question requests to be removed from the opt-out list.

 ## Data recipients